danielljeon/docs/devenvs/stm32_clion_setup.md

 Wait for STM32CubeMX to finish generating a default project.

-If you are using version control, verify that any required files such as `.git` are still in the project directory, sometimes STM32CubeMX may delete / overwrite these files.
+If you are using version control, verify that any required files such as `.git` are still in the project directory, sometimes STM32CubeMX may delete/overwrite these files.

 #### 2.4.2 Remove Default Generated File Structure